davidglo/boot-camps/gettingStarted.md

 1. Make sure you have python installed.
 I suggest you use [Anaconda for python 2.7](https://www.continuum.io/downloads)
 2. you should then [pip install pyglet](https://bitbucket.org/pyglet/pyglet/wiki/Download)
 3. Install the community edition of [PyCharm](https://www.jetbrains.com/pycharm/)
+4. be sure to point your PyCharm interpreter to the Anaconda installation of Python.
+Instructions for doing that [can be found here](https://docs.continuum.io/anaconda/ide_integration#pycharm)

 ## Hello World